0hscar/profile_comparison/README.md

 - **Full tests**
 - **Bug fixes**: Address known issues:
   - AI answers adding stuff like "CustomersNone" or Feel free to use this as "isNone" in the response.
-  - Streaming responses not working properly
+  - Streaming responses not working properly, Works with curl, but not in the frontend.
 - **Features**:
-  - Toggle between nearby and similar lists
   - AI response formatting / cleanliness
 - **Cleanup**: Codebase cleaning, remove unused files and comments.
 A MUST.
 - **Finalize restructuring**: Ensure the project structure is clean and logical.